 ...or point to any other appropriate key file.

-An admin password will be generated when you try and bootstrap the Juju instance. you can specify this explicitly in the configuration if you like:
+An admin password will be generated when you try and bootstrap the Juju instance.
+This can optionally be specified in the configuration:

 The default series for MAAS will automatically be set to 'precise'.
 You can override this setting by adding the optional configuration: